SublimeText/Theme-DAneo/README.md

 ## Installation

-This package is not available via Package Control at the moment, so you need to manually clone the repo to your Data/Packages directory.
+This package is not available via Package Control at the moment, so you need to manually clone the repository to your Data/Packages directory.

 ##### Mac OS